 Los Angeles Family Court Judge, John L. Henning, terminating the parental

-committed reversible error by failing to order and consider an investigation
+- Argued the court committed reversible error by failing to order and consider

-by a licensed clinical social worker under California Family Code Section
+an investigation by a licensed clinical social worker under California

-7850.
-Father also claimed that the Court was required to consider a report by that social
+- Claimed that the Court was required to consider a report by that social

-- Insisted that the trial court should only terminate parental rights under extreme circumstances
+- Insisted that the trial court should only terminate parental rights under

-at the time Mother filed her petition to terminate Father’s parental rights.
+her petition to terminate the father’s parental rights.

 requirements of investigation and reporting by a licensed clinical social

 worker under Family Code Section(s) 7850 & 7851 did not apply to the